 You might have noticed that a lot of bookmakers look and function similarly.
 This is because they are using white labels, saving themselves millions in design and set up costs.
 Realistically, this is the only option for start-up bookmakers on a budget and there are a lot of good white label companies out there.

-These companies aren’t just offering the website and the layout; their packages include features such as edit bet, cash out betting, live betting, in-play, profit boosts, different odds formats, backing tools, real time reports, payments, live streaming, and much more.
+These companies aren’t just offering the website and the layout; their packages include features such as edit bet, cash out betting, live betting, in-play, net win boosts, different odds formats, backing tools, real time reports, payments, live streaming, and much more.

 White label website = from £20,000